 From the twentieth century studio potters have used saggars to create decorative ceramic pieces.
 This way, saggars are used to create a localised reducing atmosphere or concentrate the effects of salts, metal oxides and other materials on the surface of their ware.

 I prepare my pots carefully for saggar firing.
-On porcelain clay, I create a smooth surface covered with terrasigillata, which responds particularly well to the saggar technique.
-Prepared pots are nestled into saggars filled with beds of combustible materials, such as sawdust, less combustible organic materials, salts and metals and plants that I have collected around Dartmoor. .
-These materials ignite or fume during firing, leaving the pot buried in layers of fine ash leaving mark on the pot surface.
+On porcelain clay, I create a smooth surface sprayed with terrasigillata, which responds particularly well to the saggar technique.
+Prepared pots are nestled into saggars filled with beds of combustible materials, such as sawdust, combustible organic materials, seaweed and plants that I have collected around Dartmoor. .
+These materials ignite or fume during firing, leaving the pot buried in layers of fine ash making mark on the pot surface.